stpierre/resume/resume.rst

   platforms
 * Led development on project to enable engineers to provision self-service environments in AWS or private clouds
-* Prototyped Docker and related tools to develop a next-generation deployment workflow
 * Developed Bcfg2 to meet enterprise and community requirements by adding features, fixing bugs, assisting with software releases, and performing general code maintenance